Why

 Diagnostics and Evaluation »

 Effective learning expects that both the learner and educator are aware of learning performance.
-Provided are diagnostic resilience tests and diagnostic tools that give insight into learning effectiveness.
+Provided are diagnostic resilience tests and tools.
 More »

-Resilient Life Hacks by Philip Callahan is licensed under Creative Commons Attribution 4.0 International
+Resilient Life Hacks, maintained by Philip Callahan, is licensed under Creative Commons Attribution 4.0 International